 This clearly follows the 2002 Saddlebrook Fatality Learning Review "decisions and actions" logic and thought process by alleged "Lead YH Fire Investigator" Brad Mayhew particularized in this post:

-Figure 3 and Figure 4 are proof that we need everyone's photos and videos so we can pixel through to properly time stamp when the GMHS were up on the Weavers and where the vehicles were on June 30, 2013.
-There were others that took picture(s) of the men
+Figure 4 and Figure 5 are proof that we need everyone's photos and videos so we can pixel through to properly time stamp when the GMHS were up on the Weavers and where the vehicles were on June 30, 2013.
+There were others that took pictures of those men

 These men during this phase of the fire in this photo were NOT engaged in doing "work" or creating a fire break.
 That ridge has been like it is shown since the late 1960's.
 I watched the one hotshot use his Wildland tool to "toss rocks".

-The Daily Courier did not report my photograph accurately, especially on the photo above, as they wrote the men were doing work.
+The Daily Courier failed to report my photograph accurately, especially on the photo above, as they wrote the men were doing work.
 It has since been removed and you can go to Wildfire Today link to confirm: